Past Catalyse Events

 Outline of the Workshop

-This one day workshop will offer a cognitive analytic understanding of relational aspects of physical health difficulties, in the context of NHS and other healthcare systems.
-It will enable participants to build and maintain therapeutic alliance, and anticipate and respond to ruptures and enactments in this work.
+This one day workshop offered a cognitive analytic understanding of relational aspects of physical health difficulties, in the context of NHS and other healthcare systems.
+It aimed to enable participants to build and maintain therapeutic alliance, and anticipate and respond to ruptures and enactments in this work.

-The learning will help to improve the acceptability of psychological therapy to people with primary physical symptoms and reduce drop out.
+The learning aimed to help improve the acceptability of psychological therapy to people with primary physical symptoms and reduce drop out.
 Benefits to services may include improvements in the effectiveness and cost-effectiveness of psychological interventions in medical and physical healthcare settings

 Aims of the training